Stability and chaos in dynamical last passage percolation: The scaled version of the main result and a sketch of the proof ideas

 The verification that Proposition~\ref{p.stablehorizontal}'s hypotheses are sufficient to permit use of the elements needed for its proof occupies a few paragraphs.
 We present this verification in Appendix~\ref{s.calcder}.

 With the indicated tools developed, the proof of Theorem~\ref{t.main.scaled}(1) is derived in the final three sections of the paper.
-As we indicated in Section~\ref{s.summaryoverview}, separate arguments will be made in the short excursions' case, where $2^{-\ell}$ is very close to $n$; and in the opposing case of long excursions.
-Section~~\ref{s.highsubcriticaloverlap} begins with an overview of how these two cases will be analysed, and reduces the proof to statements concerning the two.
+Section~~\ref{s.highsubcriticaloverlap} begins with an overview of how the cases of long and short excursions will be analysed, and reduces the proof to statements concerning the two.
 Section~\ref{s.longexc} treats long excursions and the rarity of slender excursions.
-Section~\ref{s.shortexc} provides the brief analysis needed for the short excursions' case.
+Section~\ref{s.shortexc} provides the analysis for the short excursions' case.